dev-academy-programme/curriculum/concepts/problem-solving/README.md

  * How long did it take to isolate the bug?
  * Did I stay calm?
  * Did my mindset help or hinder me?
+ * What were the troubleshooting strategies/patterns that helped (or could have helped) that I should consider for the future?

 As you become more experienced others will turn to you for assistance with their problems.
 This may start to happen even in later phases of EDA.
 With that in mind, ask yourself:
  * Who were the people I found most helpful?